rabbitstack/fibratus/README.md

 ## Running

 Execute `fibratus run` from the command prompt.
-If you are interested for a particular kernel event, use `--filters` command:
+If you are interested in a particular kernel event, use `--filters` option:
 `fibratus run --filters CreateProcess`.

 ## Contributing